storm-enroute/storm-enroute.github.io/coroutines/docs/0.5/example-async-await.md

 Note that, for the sake of simplicity, the example does not do any exception handling, but that is a straightforward extension.
-The code Ois shown below.
+The code is shown below.

 <div>
 <pre id="examplebox-1">